PDA Electronic Fire and Security Systems SCQF level 6

 It will help employers meet skills gaps and provide continuing professional development for staff, while learners will gain knowledge and skills needed for progression in the workplace.

-This qualification is aimed at:
+The PDA is aimed at:

-• employees in the security industry who are attending college on a part-time basis and who will be undertaking concurrently the PDA in Electronic Fire and Security Systems, the SVQ in Providing Electronic Fire and Security Systems, and the MA in Electronic Security Systems at level 3 over a period of three years
+• those in employment within the security industry who are attending a centre on a part-time basis to undertake the PDA and SVQ in Providing Electronic Fire and Security Systems at SCQF level 6 and Modern Apprenticeship level 3

 Entry is at the discretion of the centre.
+It is recommended, however, that prospective learners have:

 In addition to evidence of attained qualifications, centres may wish to consider using a pre-entry test and interview to ensure that each prospective learner has sufficient academic ability and the appropriate personal qualities to achieve the award.

-The Units in the PDA have been mapped against the National Occupational Standards for Electronic Security Systems.
+The units in the PDA have been mapped against the National Occupational Standards for Electronic Security Systems.

 Centres with devolved authority for approval should use their own internal approval process.

-SQA also offers the following components of this Apprenticeship:
+SQA also offers the following components of this apprenticeship:

 Unit title SCQF 5